iter8-tools/mlops/README.md

 5. `pip install tensorflow jupyterlab notebook`
 6. `jupyter notebook tfserving.ipynb`

-Running this notebook will create three tensorflow model instances for [the fashion mnist dataset](https://www.kaggle.com/zalando-research/fashionmnist).
+Running the first part of this notebook will create three tensorflow model instances for [the fashion mnist dataset](https://www.kaggle.com/zalando-research/fashionmnist).
 The models are saved under the folders `models/1`, `models/2`, and `models/3` respectively.

 ### B) Package the fashionmnist tensorflow models as docker images
 1. `export MODEL_NAME=fashionmnist`